-(c) Calculation of density bonus.
+- (c) Second density bonus available.
+A second density bonus may be available to projects meeting the requirements for the second density bonus under Government Code Section 659715, Subdivision (v). - (d) Calculation of density bonus(es).
 The amount of bonus density to which a developer is entitled shall vary according to the amount by which the percentage of affordable housing units equals or exceeds the percentage established in State Density Bonus Law.
 The density bonus shall not be included when determining the number of housing units that are to be affordable.
+The calculation of the density bonus awarded shall be pursuant to Government Code Section 65915, et.
+Seq., as may be amended. - (e) Incentives.
+In addition to a density bonus, an applicant whose project meets the requirements of this section may request up to five (5) incentives pursuant to State Density Bonus Law.
+The calculation of the incentives awarded shall be pursuant to Government Code Section 65915, et. seq.